-Putting a price on – and ultimately parting with – something you’ve poured your heart and soul into for countless hours can be a daunting prospect, but there are some simple measures available to ensure your products are well-priced – and you are charging what you’re worth.
+Putting a price on – and ultimately parting with – something you’ve poured your heart and soul into for countless hours can be a daunting prospect, but there are some simple measures you can take to ensure your products are well-priced and you are charging what you’re worth.

 But first, let’s look at why pricing is so important; to you, your customers and the handmade industry as a whole.

 As Mei from Creative Hive explains, when you under-price your products you’re actually doing more harm than good.
 You simply won’t make enough cashola to grow your business and continue working for yourself doing something you love, and you won’t have enough money for marketing your handmade business.
 But that’s not all under-pricing does…